wp-cli/media-command/README.md

 	[--skip-copy]
 		If set, media files (local only) are imported to the library but not moved on disk.

+	[--preserve-filetime]
+		Use the file modified time as the post published & modified dates.
+		Remote files will always use the current time.

 	[--featured_image]
 		If set, set the imported image as the Featured Image of the post its attached to.